MA in Film Studies

-The MA is taught by a team of film scholars and practitioners teaching their own research interests: Lucy Bolton, Jenny Chamarette, Ash Devasundaram, Charles Drazin, Steven Eastwood, Mark Glancy, Janet Harbord, Sue Harris, Jeremy Hicks, Alasdair King, Athena Mandis, Libby Saxton and Guy Westwell.
+The MA is taught by a team of film scholars and practitioners teaching their own research interests: Lucy Bolton, Ash Devasundaram, Steven Eastwood, Mark Glancy, Janet Harbord, Sue Harris, Jeremy Hicks, Alasdair King, Sasha Litvintseva, Athena Mandis, Libby Saxton, Mario Slugan, kiki Tianqi Yu and Guy Westwell.

 The core course examines over two semesters the many ways in which a century of cinema has shaped our experience of space and time.
 During the first semester the world of the film is analysed as a language organized through shot composition, mise-en-scene, editing and sound, deployed to different effect across film forms and national contexts.
 In the second semester, the question of how film shapes time is examined.
 Of all the modern arts, it is perhaps film that has been the most concerned with the many qualities of time, engaging us with questions of remembering and the task of imagining the future.
 You will encounter a range of film theorists and philosophers on the core course include Giorgio Agamben, Gaston Bachelard, Andre Bazin, Judith Butler, Stanley Cavell, Giles Deleuze, Jacques Derrida, Emmanuel Levinas, and Vivian Sobchack.